namiwang/namiwang.github.io/_posts/2020-11-22-building-a-roam-like-networked-heavily-customized-realtime-editor-part-1.md

 # choosing an editor

-Obviously this is gonna be a front-end-heavy project, I have to choose an editor as one of the first steps.
+This is gonna be a front-end-heavy project, I have to choose an editor as one of the first steps.

 ## requirements